-In this section we introduce generalised functions (called distributions) and a corresponding notion of differentiation.
+In this section we introduce distributions (also called generalised functions) and a corresponding notion of differentiation.
 This notion is 'backwards compatible': if a differentiable function is considered as a distribution, the two types of derivatives are equal.
 Remarkably distributions can always be differentiated and indeed they can be differentiated infinitely many times.
 For this achievement we have to pay a price: these distributions cannot be multiplied with each other in general.
 Linear partial differential equations extend to well defined equations on such distributions.
 Distributions solving the linear partial differential equations are called weak solutions or solutions in the sense of distributions.
 There exist other notions of weak solutions which also apply to non-linear partial differential equations.
 The most prominent example is the notion of a Sobolev function, which are introduced in the course "Partial Differential Equations", the sequel to this course.
 But Sobolev functions can be understood as a special type of distribution, so even if one is interested in Sobolev functions it is helpful to start with distributions.

 First we need to define a special class of very well behaved functions.
 The support supp f of a function f is the closure of $\{x \mid f(x) \neq 0\}$.
 On an open set $\Omega \subseteq \mathbb{R}^n$ let $C_0^{\infty}(\Omega)$ denote the algebra of smooth functions whose support is a compact subset of Ω .
-We call these test functions and say they have compact support in Ω , symbolically supp $f \in \Omega$.
-There is a technical matter to discuss at this point.
-The set of test functions should be given a different topology than the norm topology of $C^{\infty}(\Omega)$ with the supremum norm, but this other topology is tricky and not directly important to this course.
-Instead, let us give the criterion for when a sequence of test functions converges: $f_n \to f$ if there is a compact subset $K \subset \Omega$ such that the supports of every f_n and f are contained in K and that $\partial^{\alpha} f_n$ converges to $\partial^{\alpha} f$ in the supremum norm on K for every multi-index α (including $\alpha = 0$).
-We also use the notation $\mathcal{D}(\Omega)$ for the set of test functions equipped with this topology.
+We call these test functions and say they have compact support in Ω , symbolically supp $f \subseteq \Omega$.

-Within the set of test functions there are a special families that we will often use called a mollifier or approximate identities.
+Within the set of test functions there are a special families that we will often use called a mollifier or approximate identity.
 This is a family of non-negative test functions $(\lambda{\epsilon}){\epsilon>0}$ with supp $\lambda{\epsilon} = \overline{B(0,\epsilon)}$ and $\int \lambda{\epsilon} d\mu = 1$.
 We construct a prototype: the function is a smooth function on \mathbb{R}^n , has support $\overline{B(0,1)}$, and is non-negative.
 By the way, this example shows that test functions actually exist.
 We can choose the constant C such that its integral is 1.
 By rescaling x and λ we obtain which has the required properties.
-This particular example of a mollifier is call the standard mollifier, but for our purposes it does not matter which mollifier we use.
+This particular example of a mollifier is called the standard mollifier, but for our purposes it does not matter which mollifier we use.
 Any such family is called an approximate identity because of the following property.
 Take any continuous function f on Ω and suppose $0 \in \Omega$.
 By continuity f is approximately equal to f(0) on a sufficiently small ball $B(0, \epsilon)$.
 Therefore